USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `PA_BLEV_ELEV [default: 0]`<a id=PA_BLEV_ELEV></a>
     Modeling grid domain layer range for the process analysis calculations.
 Set to the two digits representing the bottom and top layer numbers bounding the process analysis domain.
 -   `PACM_INFILE` <a id=PACM_INFILE></a>
      Input file that specifies the desired output information (read by pa_read.F).
 See Table 1 in [Chapter 10](../CMAQ_UG_ch10_process_analysis.md) for details on the types of equations and operators that can be used in this file.
-A sample file is includedin the CCTM scripts directory.
+A sample file is included in each of the mechanism folders under the CCTM/src/MECHS directory.
+For example, the file pa_cb6r3_ae7_aq.ctl in CCTM/src/MECHS/cb6r3_ae7_aq provides a template of IRR and IPR commands.
 -   `PACM_REPORT` <a id=PACM_REPORT></a>
      The output file that displays how CMAQ translates the variables listed in `PACM_INFILE`, and lists the reactions (including reactants, products and yields) that will be used in calculating the IPR and IRR values.